akamoske/canopyLazR/README.md

 lai.raster <- raster::calc(lad.raster, fun = sum, na.rm = TRUE)
 ```

-## Acknowledgments

-* Cats that sit on your computer when trying to code
-* Tall trees

 ## License

 This project is licensed under the GNU GPUv2 License - see the [LICENSE.md](LICENSE.md) file for details